Follow the Five Percent

 The other 95% are still extracting it into rows, one cell at a time, and wondering why the model cannot tell them anything they did not already know.

-Learn and believe in your abilities.
 In Insurance and the NHS, the answer is not Palantir.
 The answer is you.

 Follow the Five Percent.